Fishboii/Experimental-Whatapp-message-repeater/README.md

 <ol>
   <li>Go to https://sites.google.com/a/chromium.org/chromedriver/downloads and download the latest version of Chromedriver
   <li>Unzip the file
-  <li>Create a folder to store the .exe, I recommend the Desktop
-  <li>Right click the folder and click Properties or More Info
   <li>You will then need to check the location of the file
   <li>Copy the location to your clipboard
   <li>Paste it over the location in the code, make sure the location ends with the Chromedriver.exe